Distributed nonparametric regression imputation for missing response problems with large-scale data: Simulation Study

-We use a kernel function of order $q=30$ derived from Legendre Polynomial to implement the kernel regression imputation method.
-The following figure contains the box-plots of kernel based SGM estimators and KDI estimators with different covariate dimensions and numbers of machines.
+A kernel function of order $20$ based on Legendre Polynomial \citep{Berlinet1993kernel} is used to implement the kernel regression imputation method.
+Motivated by the rate given at the beginning of Section \ref{sec: tuning selection}, we use the bandwidth $h = c(L\log L/N)^{1/(2d+1)}$.
+Here we add a factor of $\log L$ as it can improve the finite sample performance of the KDI estimators.
+The constant $c$ is taken to be $1.3$ when $d = 5$ and $1.7$ when $d=15$.
+Further simulations on the selection of tuning parameters are presented in the next section.
+The following figure contains the box-plots of kernel-based SGM estimators and KDI estimators with different covariate dimensions and numbers of machines.